tjohns/zf/README.txt

 http://framework.zend.com/issues

-If you would like to be notified of new releases- including the general availability release of Zend Framework 1.6- you can subscribe to the fw-announce mailing list by sending a blank message to fw-announce-subscribe@lists.zend.com.
+If you would like to be notified of new releases- including further maintenance releases of Zend Framework 1.6- you can subscribe to the fw-announce mailing list by sending a blank message to fw-announce-subscribe@lists.zend.com.

 LICENSE